The Aharoni--Korman conjecture is false: Introduction

 Posets with no infinite antichains have a rich and intricate structure, but are relatively under-studied as objects of interest in their own right.
-One of the most significant problems in this area is due to Aharoni and Korman, who conjectured in 1992 \cite{aharoni1992greene} that any FAC poset $P$ possesses a chain $C$ and a partition into antichains such that $C$ meets every antichain of the partition.
+One of the most significant problems in this area is due to Aharoni and Korman, who conjectured in 1992 \cite{aharoni1992greene} that any poset $P$ with no infinite antichain possesses a chain $C$ and a partition into antichains such that $C$ meets every antichain of the partition.
 The problem arose naturally from -- and has strong links to -- the study of covers and matchings in infinite hypergraphs.

 This conjecture is often referred to as ``the fishbone conjecture'' (due to how the structure of the chains and antichains resembles the skeleton of a fish), and there have been many attempts to prove the conjecture; indeed, it has been described as ``one of the most attractive'' conjectures in the area \cite{aharoni2009menger}.
 However, despite this attention, little progress has been made on this problem.